 During September 1998, we entered into \$33.0 million of forward contracts to offset risks associated with the portions of our Brazilian investments denominated in the Brazilian real.
 During the first quarter of 1999, the Brazilian real devalued.
-Losses from the decline in value of our realdenominated investments during the 1999 devaluation, as well as 1999 economic losses related to the Brazilian economic crisis, were offset by gains on these forward contracts.
+Losses from the decline in value of our real-denominated investments during the 1999 devaluation, as well as 1999 economic losses related to the Brazilian economic crisis, were offset by gains on these forward contracts.

-In connection with the separation, we expect to enter into one or more debt instruments that will subject us to the risk of loss associated with movements in interest rates.
+Our debt instruments will subject us to the risk of loss associated with movements in interest rates.
 We may from time to time enter into arrangements to manage or mitigate interest rate risk utilizing derivative financial instruments.